ainativesecurity/community/index.md

 This repository serves as a living document and best practices guide for engineering teams, compliance officers, and security professionals working on AI-native platforms.

 📢 Call for Chairs: Are you interested in advancing the agenda for secure, compliant AI systems?
-[Submit your ideas here for projects, initiatives, amd workgroups.](https://forms.gle/rhqaZSNCedb3XooH6)
+[Submit your ideas here for projects, initiatives, and working groups.](https://forms.gle/rhqaZSNCedb3XooH6)